BlueBrain/circuit-build/doc/source/phases.rst

         salloc: ...
         sm_run: '-H'

-Please refer to `Spark Functionalizer <https://bbpteam.epfl.ch/documentation/#spykfunc>`_ documentation for the details.
+Please refer to the `Spykfunc`_ documentation for the details.

 .. note::